carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 The first three are self-explanatory, but what's the output?
 We saw this in the wizard for starting a new document, by default you are able to pick from pdf, html, and word document.
 Basically, this allows you to export your qmd file as a file type of your choice.
 There are [other options for output](https://bookdown.org/yihui/rmarkdown/output-formats.html) and even more can be added by installing certain packages, but these are the three default options.
 <br>

 We’ll see other formatting options for YAML later on including how to add bibliography information, customize our output, and change the default settings of the knit function.
-Below is an example of how our YAML file will look at the end of this workshop. **FIXME - replace the YAML**
+Below is an example of how our YAML file will look at the end of this workshop. **FIXME - update the YAML**

 ~~~
 ---